Flea & Tick Prevention: Vet Q&A

-My pet is still scratching even though I used flea prevention as directed by the veterinarian.
+My dog is still scratching even though I used flea prevention as directed by the veterinarian.
 Why isn’t it working?

-Many dogs and cats have flea bite sensitivity, an allergic-type response to the saliva of the flea.
-Although the fleas that were on the pet may have died the reaction can last sometimes up to 2 weeks.
+Many dogs have flea bite sensitivity, an allergic-type response to the saliva of the flea.
+Although the fleas that were on the pup may have died the reaction can last sometimes up to 2 weeks.
 This excessive scratching in turn can lead to hair loss, scabbing and crusting of the skin, and secondary skin infections.

 Can I use my dog's flea and tick prevention on my cat?

-Can I get sick if my pet has fleas or ticks?
+Can I get sick if my dog has fleas or ticks?

-Yes, both fleas and ticks have the potential to transmit diseases not only to your pet but potentially to you as well.
-Some examples of potential infections include Lyme disease, cat-scratch disease, and Rocky Mountain spotted fever.
+Yes, both fleas and ticks have the potential to transmit diseases not only to your pup but potentially to you as well.
+Potential infections include Lyme disease, cat-scratch disease, and Rocky Mountain spotted fever.